ddev/ddev/docs/content/users/configuration/config.md

 You can override the per-project `config.yaml` with files named `config.*.yaml`, which are gitignored by default and not checked in.

 Many teams use `config.local.yaml` for configuration that’s specific to one environment, and not checked into the team’s default `config.yaml`.
-You might [enable Mutagen](../install/performance.md#mutagen) or [enable NFS](../install/performance.md#nfs) for the project, for example, just on your machine.
+You might [enable Mutagen](../install/performance.md#mutagen) or [enable NFS](../install/performance.md#nfs) for the project, for example, only on your machine.
 Or maybe use a different database type.

 For examples, see the [Extending and Customizing Environments](../extend/customization-extendibility.md#extending-configyaml-with-custom-configyaml-files) page.